NETWAYS/icinga2-scom-connector/README.md

 This tool was created during my work as a consultant for [NETWAYS](http://www.netways.de) - we love open source.

-Copyright (c) 2015 Markus Frosch <markus@lazyfrosch.de>, NETWAYS GmbH <info@netways.de>
+    Copyright (c) 2015 Markus Frosch <markus.frosch@netways.de>
+                  2015 NETWAYS GmbH <info@netways.de>

     This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

     This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

     You can find a full version of the license in the LICENSE file.